modulove/utf-9-samplified/README.md

 Thanks for building with us
-And huge thank yoouu to Felix from WGD Modular & John-Mike Reed aka Dr. Bleep who has been designing the initial Bleep Drum.
+and huge thank yoouu to Felix from WGD Modular & John-Mike Reed aka Dr. Bleep who has been designing the initial Bleep Drum.

 Linus & the Modulove workshop team